RasaHQ/rasa/docs/user-guide/evaluating-models.rst

 .. code-block:: bash

-  $ rasa test core -m comparison_models/<model-1>.tar.gz comparison_models/<model-2>.tar.gz \
+  $ rasa test core -m comparison_models --stories stories_folder
-    --stories stories_folder --out comparison_results
+  --out comparison_results --evaluate-models-in-dir

 This will evaluate each of the models on the training set and plot some graphs to show you which policy performs best.
 By evaluating on the full set of stories, you can measure how well Rasa Core is predicting the held-out stories.

 If you're not sure which policies to compare, we'd recommend trying out the